-Results of tests on fresh concrete are shown in Tables Technical personnel representing the manufacturer indicated the volume of air-entraining admixture required to entrain air in concrete containing EMSAC F-100 comparable to EMSAC contents in concrete without F-100 The representative suggested substantially greater.
-30%, 60%, and 100% more air-entraining admixture than required in the control batches for the concrete mixtures containing 10%, 20%, and 30%, respectively, EMSAC F-100.
-Air content testing of freshly mixed concrete, however, revealed that no increase in air-entraining admixture was necessary and, EMSAC F-100 mixtures required up 50% less air-entraining admixture to maintain air contents equal the control batches.
+Results of tests on fresh concrete are shown in Tables and 7.
+Technical personnel representing the manufacturer б indicated the volume of air-entraining admixture required to entrain air in concrete containing EMSAC F-100 comparable to EMSAC contents in concrete without F-100 would be air The representative suggested substantially greater. using 30%, 60%, and 100% more air-entraining admixture than required in the control batches for the concrete mixtures containing 10%, 20%, and 30%, respectively, EMSAC F-100.
+Air content testing of freshly mixed concrete, however, revealed that no increase in air-entraining admixture was necessary and, in fact, the EMSAC F-100 mixtures required up to 50% less air-entraining admixture to maintain air contents equal to the control batches.